ArtARTs36/php-merge-request-linter/docs/rules.md

 ## @mr-linter/has_changes

-Merge Request must have changes in {files}.
+Merge Request must have {changes}.

 ### Parameters